anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 *Host Networking configuration for HS Profile Extensions*

-An example of the data traffic configuration for the HS (SR-IOV) Profile Extensions is shown in
+An example of the data traffic configuration for the HS (SR-IOV) Profile Extensions is shown in the figure below.
-:numref:`High Performance Profile Host Configuration with SR-IOV`.

 .. figure:: ../figures/RA1-Ch04-Network-Intensive-SRIOV.png
    :alt: High Performance Profile Host Configuration with SR-IOV